 - Urine test: This will show if there is any blood, infection, protein, or sugar in your urine.

-- Abdominal Exam: Dr. Turner will examine the intestines, liver, spleen, and digestive function.
+- Abdominal Exam: Your doctor will examine the intestines, liver, spleen, and digestive function.

 - Thyroid exam: An assessment will be conducted for any thyroid enlargement or nodules.